 In grade school, Kingston fixates on a silent Chinese girl in her class who hardly speaks at all, except to read aloud.
 Kingston fiercely hates this girl, in large part because they rank so close to each other on the class popularity scale—pretty much last and next to last—and also because they both follow the silent girl's older sister around.
 One time, while they are playing, Kingston finds herself alone with the quiet girl.
 She begins to torment the girl—pulling on her hair, pinching her cheek, calling her names—in a desperate attempt to get the girl to speak.
 The girl does not speak, only stands there and cries as Kingston cruelly teases her for what seems to be an incredibly long time.
 Kingston is punished for her cruelty, she believes, when she comes down with a strange illness that keeps her in a hospital bed in her house day and night for the next year and a half.

-Kingston writes about some of the other eccentrics in her community: "Crazy Mary," a girl who lost her mind after her parents left her behind in China; "Pee-A-Nah," the village idiot and witch who terrorizes Kingston and the other children; and a mentally retarded boy who follows her around, hanging around her parents' laundry whenever Kingston is working there.
+Kingston writes about some of the other eccentrics in her community: "Crazy Mary," a girl who lost her mind after her parents left her behind in China; "Pee-A-Nah," the village idiot and witch who terrorizes Kingston and the other children; and an intellectually disabled boy who follows her around, hanging around her parents' laundry whenever Kingston is working there.
 Kingston is obsessive about these personalities because she herself feels like the crazy person in her house—hearing and answering voices in her mind and constantly having bad dreams.
 She fears her parents' designs to betroth her to an "FOB," or "fresh-off-the-boat" Chinese man.
 She therefore deliberately makes herself seem even weirder when these suitors are around the house—breaking dishes, spilling the soup, pretending to limp.
-Soon, however, Kingston becomes paranoid that the community will try to match her up with the retarded boy.
+Soon, however, Kingston becomes paranoid that the community will try to match her up with the intellectually disabled boy.

 Kingston's introversion as a little girl leads her to build in her mind a list of things that she yearns to tell her mother.
 She resolves to tell her mother this list in a methodical fashion, one item a day for nearly a year.
 However, after only the first couple of "confessions"—she once killed a spider, for instance—her mother loses patience and tells her to be quiet.
 Finally, when Kingston can no longer keep her list bottled in—her throat feels terrible, as if her vocal chords are about to burst from all of the words stuck in there—she lets go a torrent of verbal abuse upon her mother.
 She accuses her mother of lying when she talk-stories, of trying to make her "a wife and a slave," of trying to keep her from talking.
 Her mother responds by angrily calling her a "Ho Chi Kuei" (Ho Chi Ghost), a name Kingston cannot figure out, but believes could mean a "Good Foundation Ghost"—a person who has all the advantages of being born in America.